Red-CS/Langtons-Ant/README.md

 <img src="img/ant1.gif" alt="Langton's Ant Demonstration"/>

 What makes this so interesting is that, no matter the initial configuration of the board, the Ant will eventually reach a pattern called *The Highway*.
+Out of chaos, comes order.
 This program simulates that effect.

 <img src="img/ant2.gif" alt="Langton's Ant making the Highway"/>